Tengrom/Python_nmap/README.md

 ===========================

-Script: SMB_info_scanner.py
+Script #2: SMB_info_scanner.py

-1. Global scans of interesting port
+1. Scanning for open interesting port
-2. Rescaning when there are probility of missing packets
+2. Rescanning when there are probability of missing packets
 3. Gathering SMB information about device when port is opened.

 Usage: